7RU7H/Archive/Security-Disciplines/Digital-Forensics/Digital-Forensics.md

 - Use of Write-Blocking devices

 Forensics Lab Analyst will use a write-blocking device to mount the suspect drive / forensic artefact to prevent accidental tampering.

+Phases:
+- Pre-search
+- Search
+- Post-search
+- Trial

 Challenges faced
 - Data tampering, corruption and eradication